eehmaann/Deckaday/readme.md

 After pressing start the time will begin, and the user will continue pressing next until all exercises and reps are completed.
 At which time the user will be given a time, and an opportunity to start a new workout.
-This application made with Java Version 1.6.0_65.
+This application was made with Java Version 1.6.0_65.